fromtheboonies/jesse-schauer.github.io/_posts/2025-06-04-job-filtering.md

 layout: single
 ---

 Job hunting gets noisy fast.
-I built a Python script using the Microsoft Graph API and some local LLM logic to classify and sort all my LinkedIn job alerts into folders — tagging them as review, ignore, or priority.
+I built a Python script using the Microsoft Graph API and some local LLM logic to classify and sort all my job alert emails from several job boards into folders — tagging them as review, ignore, or priority.